Start an LLC in New Jersey

 To fill out the form, you’ll need to provide the following information about your LLC:

 • Business purpose.
 Keep it brief.
-For example: “bakery” or “appliance repair.”
+For example: deli or bookstore.
+Or you can add something generic like: performing lawful business in New Jersey.

 • Duration.
-If you want, add a date for your LLC to automatically dissolve.
-Most LLCs skip.
+If relevant, add a date for your LLC to automatically dissolve.
+Most LLCs skip this field.

 • Registered agent.
 This is someone designated to accept service of process on behalf of your LLC.